web3/web3.js/packages/web3-core-subscriptions/README.md

 This is a sub package of [web3.js][repo].
 The subscriptions package is used within some [web3.js][repo] packages.

+If you would like to know all supported subscriptions please have a look in the ```src/models/subscriptions``` folder.

 ## Installation

 ### Node.js